avilaops/arxis/avx-gpu/CONTRIBUTING.md

 - Open an issue for bugs or feature requests
 - Join our Discord for discussions
-- Email dev@avila.cloud for private inquiries
+- Email nicolas@avila.inc for private inquiries

 Thank you for contributing! 🚀